roshnivinith/roshnivinith.github.io/_posts/7-2-3-welcomeDinner.md

 3700 Middlefield Road<br>
 Palo Alto, CA 94303<br><br>

-Join us for a casual evening of food and music.
-There will be dinner and a couple of musical performances, followed by traditional Indian folk dancing ([dandiya raas](https://en.wikipedia.org/wiki/Dandiya_Raas)).
-The steps are simple and fun; come dressed in festive clothes, ready to dance!
+Join us for a casual evening of food and music.  <br>There will be dinner and a couple of musical performances, followed by traditional Indian folk dancing ([dandiya raas](https://en.wikipedia.org/wiki/Dandiya_Raas)).  <br>The steps are simple and fun; come dressed in festive clothes, ready to dance!